huntdatacenter/docs/docs/administer-science/scientific-access/README.md

 !["Illustration of five agreement layers in HUNT Cloud with data processor agreements and service center agreements highlighted with a red frame since they are placed on the organizational level."](./images/hunt-cloud-agreement-layers-data-space-and-lab.png)

-::: warning Organizational access dependency
+::: warning Organizational access

-Both your Data space order and Lab orders are attached to your organizations Service center agreement.
-Your organization need to activate [organizational access](/govern-science/organizational-access) to HUNT Cloud before you can start your scientific onboarding.
-[Contact us](/contact) if you are unsure of your current organizational agreement status or need guidance on how to start your organizational onboarding.
+You scientific access agreements are attached to your organizations access agreements.
+Thus, your department or organization need to activate [organizational access](/govern-science/organizational-access) to HUNT Cloud before you can start your scientific onboarding.
+[Contact us](/contact) if need guidance on how to start your organizational onboarding.

 :::